MorganGi/ENT2-elk_support_xivo/README.md

 To do this :
 1. Log in Kibana: http://localhost:5601

-- to use geo ip location make sure the field geoip.coordinates is `"type" :  "geo_point"`.
+1. to use geo ip location make sure the field geoip.coordinates is `"type" :  "geo_point"`.
-To make it go to *Management -> Dev Tools -> Console* ant type `Get /xivo/_mapping`.
+To make it go to *Management -> Dev Tools -> Console* and type `Get /xivo/_mapping`.
 If the field is `"type" : "float"` IP location will *not* work.
-REASON : You probably put your logs in the directory `/var/tmp/elkforxivo` before the start of the container.
+1. REASON : You probably put your logs in the directory `/var/tmp/elkforxivo` before the start of the container.

 ## Copy logs